Pronouns: Lesson Plans and Teaching Resources

 Students identify the connection between nouns and pronouns and discuss how the clarity of a sentence is affected by using a noun as opposed to a pronoun.
 This lesson is from the New York Times and includes a link to an article (informational text) and discussion/analysis questions.
 Depending on the article selected, this approach can work with anyone old enough to study pronouns.

-Students read and analyze a mentor text (an excerpt from Roald Dahl's "Boy: Tales of Childhood"), write their own narrative vignette, and analyze their use of pronouns in their vignette.
+Students read and analyze a mentor text (an excerpt from Roald Dahl's "Boy: Tales of Childhood," included), write their own narrative vignette, and analyze their use of pronouns.
+Designed for high school.